Suing Your Abuser

 If your damages are below a certain amount, you may be able to file on your own in small claims court.
-Small claims court, which is also called conciliation court in Minnesota, is a less formal type of court, and many people are able to go to small claims court without the help of an attorney.
-In Minnesota, you may file in small claims court on your own for $15,000 or less1 - however, if the claim involves a consumer credit transaction, the limit is $4,000 (you can read the definition of a “consumer credit transaction” on our Selected Minnesota Statutes page).
-If you want to sue for more, you cannot file in small claims court and may need the help of a lawyer.
-You may talk to the clerk of court for help in filing a lawsuit in small claims court.
+Small claims court is a less formal type of court, and many people are able to go to small claims court without the help of an attorney.
+In Delaware, small claims court is called Justice of the Peace Court.
+You may file in Justice of the Peace Court on your own for anything that is $15,000 or less.
+If you want to sue for more, you will have to file in regular court and may need the help of a lawyer.
+You may talk to the clerk of court for help in filing a lawsuit in Justice of the Peace Court.

 If you need help in finding a lawyer who can take your case for a contingent fee, contact: